-Filed by the Registrant $\boxtimes$ Filed by a Party other than the Registrant $\square$ Che Check the appropriate box: $\boxtimes$ Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 Opus Genetics, Inc. (Name of Registrant as Specified in Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay Payment of Filing Fee (Check all boxes that apply): $\boxtimes$ ☑ No fee required.
-Fee paid previously with preliminary materials.
-Fee computed on table in exhibit required by Item 25(b) p per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Filed by the Deviation of Education of Educa

+Filed by the Registrant ☑ Filed by a Party other than the Registrant □

+Check the appropriate box:

+☑ Preliminary Proxy Statement

+□ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+□ Definitive Proxy Statement

+□ Definitive Additional Materials

+□ Soliciting Material under §240.14a-12

+Opus Genetics, Inc.

+(Name of Registrant as Specified in Its Charter)

+N/A

+(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

+Payment of Filing Fee (Check all boxes that apply):

+☑ No fee required.

+☐ Fee paid previously with preliminary materials.

+☐ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.